 Have you ever met someone who, for a reason that you perhaps didn’t know, you didn’t immediately trust?
 Or, have you ever met someone who said one thing but then did another?
-If you recognise either of those situations it might be that you experienced an example of incontinence.
+If you recognise either of those situations it might be that you experienced an example of incongruence.
 Being congruent means to be true to yourself.
 It means understanding who you are and what’s important to you.
 Being congruent allows you to be in rapport with yourself.
 As NLP trainer and coach Ian McDermott says, it’s ‘being all of a piece’.
-In my life, I have experienced congruence and it can be a very uncomfortable place.
+In my life, I have experienced congruence and it can be a very comfortable place.

 INCONGRUENCE IN PSYCHOLOGY